How to Get Ordained, Register and Perform Weddings By State

 Step 1 - How to Become Ordained

-Ordination is completely free and can be completed in less than a few hours.
-Thousands of ministers have registered to perform marriages in Kentucky and other states each year!
+Our Ordinations for Kentucky are completely free and can be completed in less than a day.
+Thousands of people have registered and become licensed ministers in Kentucky and are able perform marriages through Open Ministry in Kentucky!

 Get started today by clicking on the link below!